zheng-ning/tournament/README.md

   1. Open Terminal or cmd and browse to the vagrant folder
   2. Type `vagrant up`
 2. SSH in to the vagrant VM
-  1. in the same terminal type `vagrant ssh`
+  1. In the same terminal type `vagrant ssh`
 3. Change to the correct folder
   1. Type `cd /vagrant/tournament`
 4. Open PSQL and run the tournament.sql